SamMed05/c-cpp-notes/docs/cpp/Functions/functions.md

 :::note Terminology

-At the top I said that the first line of a function is called "header".
+At the top, I said that the first line of a function is called "header".
 If you remember, though, "*[header](https://www.geeksforgeeks.org/header-files-in-c-cpp-and-its-uses/)*" is also the term used with the *header files* that are included in a program when we write the *preprocessor directive* `#include <...>`, and it's a file that contains a set